The Classic Age of Sail

 - Merchant Ship Novels.
 Follow the trading exploits of a ship as it travels the world seeking to avoid enemy warships, privateers and pirates and the dangers of storms.

 - Whaling Novels.
-Whaling was a major industry at the time and many novels follow a ship on a whaling voyage, the most famous of which is Herman Melville’s Moby Dick.
+Whaling was a major industry at the time.
+Many novels follow a ship on a whaling voyage.
+The most famous is Herman Melville’s Moby Dick.

 - Smuggling Novels.
-Smuggling goods, particularly from France to England during the Napoleonic Wars, was a common practice and many novels follow ships engaged in this activity.
+Smuggling goods, particularly from France to England during the Napoleonic Wars, was a common practice.
+Many novels follow ships engaged in this activity.